ds5678/NodeWebsiteTest/README.md

 # Node Website Test

-A small example website, deployed with Node.js.
+A small example website, built with Node.js and deployed to GitHub Pages.

 ## Deployment